Spend a day exploring the beautiful warm waters off Koh Phi Phi on this full day trip including two dives.

-Historical Tours - The best way to get to know Thailand is to witness the grandeur of the Thai kings and their palaces.
+Historical Tours - The best way to get to know this fascinating south-east Asian country is to witness the grandeur of the Thai kings and their palaces.
 The history of the land spreads from the North and the Northeast to the Central and South of the country.

-Monsoon season in Thailand is during July and lasting through November can be extremely uncomfortable and sticky.
-The best time to plan a holiday to Thailand is between November and February when both the weather and the beaches are at their best.
-The waters also have maximum clarity during this time making scuba diving and snorkeling more fun.
+Thailand's monsoon season runs from July and lasts through to November and can be extremely uncomfortable and humid.
+The best time for a trip is between November and February when both the weather and the beaches are at their best.
+The waters also have maximum clarity during this time making scuba diving and snorkelling more fun.
 This is also the time for all the major Thai festivals.

-- Use authorized guides for trekking on Thailand holidays.
+- Use authorized guides for trekking and activity adventures.

 - Opium is illegal and prohibited in Thailand.